 In this post on Astro JS Mux Video, we see how you can integrate the Mux HTML components video player into your site.
 We will also see that you can put a site together quite quickly with Astro.
 And that is without the need for learning frameworks like React and Svelte.
-Astro is principally a static site builder, thought it also support server rendered content.
+Astro is principally a static site builder, though it also supports server rendered content.
 It is aligned with the islands architecture philosophy.
 That is where components on a page can exist and hydrate independently of each other.
 This is a recipe for fast sites.

 Mux is a video streaming service.
-You upload your video in a single format and they sweat the details of making it work with user devices, be they Android or iOS mobile, Windows, Linux or MacOS desktop.
+You upload your video in a single format, and they sweat the details of making it work with user devices, be they Android or iOS mobile, Windows, Linux, or macOS desktop.
 In fact, you can even have the player stream to Chromecast compatible devices.
 The Mux Player is a custom element or Web Component.
 The advantage of using Web Components is that, in theory, you can write your components once and use them in any web framework or with none at all, just like we will today!

-There is minimal setup and you really can build out an Astro site using the Mux Custom Elements video player in a matter of minutes.
+There is minimal setup, and you really can build out an Astro site using the Mux Custom Elements video player in a matter of minutes.
 So let’s punch it!

 You do not need a Mux account if you want to follow along.
 As an aside, however, we see how to set one up in the Svelte Video Blog Tutorial .
 To play a Mux video, you just need a Mux playback ID for the video.
 We have a Mux promotional asset ID which we can use here for this purpose.